UANATACA/ONESHOT-REPO/oneshot_gui.md

 ## One-Shot Optimizer on Virtual Machine

 <div style="text-align: justify">
 The Virtual Machine is supplied in an OVA file.
-One-Shot Optimizer image is compatible with common virtual environments like VMWare, AWS, Azure or VirtualBox.
+One-Shot Optimizer image is compatible with common virtual environments such as VMWare, AWS, Azure or VirtualBox.
 </div>
 </br>